 - Keep your tree a safe distance from a heat source or open flames

 - Don’t leave pets or young children unsupervised near your tree

 At HRHislop, we want you to enjoy the festive season as safely as possible.
 Nearly all of the dangers and accidents that happen at Christmas are preventable, especially if you do a little pre-festive maintenance.
 So, if you’ve been having any electrical problems in your home, no matter how small, or you want a waterproof outdoor electrical socket installed for your festive lighting display, just get in touch with us today for your free quote.

-And from everyone at the HRHislopteam, we wish you a very Merry Christmas!!
+From everyone at the HRHislop team, we hope you keep your home safe and wish you a very Merry Christmas!!